IceWhaleTech/ZimaDocs/source/zimacube/Assembly-Tutorial.md

-#### 11. Bottom plate removal
+#### 11. Disassembly of the bottom plate

-*   Lift the four rubber pads on the base and unscrew the threads below
+- Lift the four rubber pads on the base and unscrew the screws below

 ![](https://manage.icewhale.io/api/static/docs/1731048512507_copyImage.jpeg)